chrishayesmu/XCOM-LW-Sample-Mods/README.md

 This mod demonstrates:

 * Adding new items to the game.
-* Using `HL_TItem.iReplacementItemId` to create new Engineering "recipes" to build existing items in new ways.
+* Using `LWCE_TItem.iReplacementItemId` to create new Engineering "recipes" to build existing items in new ways.

 Note that these items all have a research prerequisite, so you won't see them in Engineering right away.